13. Persistence

 13.2.
 Configuration

-In order to use any form of persistence, an RDFox server must be configured with a server directory, which will be used to save and load persisted data.
-Persistence is controlled by the persistence server parameter, which can be set to off (no persistence), file, or file-sequence.
+The persistence option to be used for a particular server is controlled by the persistence server parameter, which can be set to off (no persistence), file, or file-sequence.
 The file and file-sequence options are described in the following sections.
 Even when persistence is enabled at the server level, it may be disabled at the data store level by setting the persistence data store parameter to off.

 The file persistence option stores the persisted content (the data store catalog, the list of available roles, and the content of a data store) in a single file.
 The data store catalog and the list of available roles are always saved as a snapshot.
 The content of a data store is saved as a snapshot followed by zero or more deltas.
 When a data store is compacted, the saved data is replaced by a fresh snapshot, which is extended by deltas as further transactions are committed on the data store.
 The process of compacting a data store first saves the current snapshot into a new file, and then it atomically replaces the old file with the new file.
 Consequently, compacting a data store eventually frees the storage occupied by any deltas written after the snapshot, but it may temporarily use additional disk space in order to hold both the old and the new files.